 - Align headline with career goals.
 The default headline is your most recent title.
-Replace with statement or keywords relevant to your field of interest that are likely to be searched.
+Replace with a statement or keywords relevant to your field of interest that are likely to be searched.

 - Update contact information.
 Include a professional email address.
-Do not include physical address or phone number.
+Do not include a physical address or phone number.

 - Show off your education.
-Include major(s) and minor(s), courses, study abroad and summer programs.
-Share your GPA, test scores, honors and awards.
+Include major(s) and minor(s), courses, study abroad, and summer programs.
+Share your GPA, test scores, honors, and awards.
 Remove high school after sophomore year unless incredibly relevant.

 - Develop a professional summary.
 Your summary statement describes your qualifications and goals in a bulleted format.
 It should be keyword rich to align yourself with your field of interest.
 You may even list specialties after the bullets.

 - Update your status.
-Post regularly, mentioning projects, books/articles you’re reading or events you’re attending.
+Post regularly, mentioning projects, books/articles you’re reading, or events you’re attending.

 - Connect.
-Follow UT Southern and join industry groups, volunteer organizations and professional associations of interest.
+Follow UT Southern and join industry groups, volunteer organizations, and professional associations of interest.

 - Collect diverse recommendations.
 Strive to have at least one recommendation for each position.
 Recommendations from people who have directly managed you are most significant.